-According to SEAOC-PV2-2012 wind tunnel reports on solar roof mounted structures need to be peer-reviewed by an independent expert.
-In this way I.F.I. wind tunnel reports have been approved several times.
+According to ASCE 7-16 and SEAOC PV2-2017, peer-review of wind tunnel reports on solar ballasted roof mount systems is required.
 I.F.I.
-Institute for Industrial Aerodynamics is also a City of LA Department of Building and Safety (LADBS) approved laboratory for wind tunnel testing of buildings and structures, Testing Agency License Number TA 24830.
+Institute for Industrial Aerodynamics is a City of LA Department of Building and Safety (LADBS) approved laboratory for wind tunnel testing of buildings and structures, Testing Agency License Number TA 24830.

-Single-axis and double-axis tracking systems may be subjected to wind dynamic effects such as buffeting forces resulting from the wakes of upstream rows.
+Single-axis PV tracking systems and fixed-tilt ground mounted PV systems may be subjected to wind dynamic effects such as buffeting forces resulting from the wakes of upstream rows.
 Thus dynamic amplification of the mode shapes may occur below or at typical design wind speeds if the vortex shedding frequency matches the natural frequency of the structure.
-Structural damping of the tracking system acts to mitigate the structure’s response.
+Structural damping of the mounting system acts to mitigate the structure’s response.

-A structural modal analysis has to be conducted first.
-The results of the modal analysis (mode shapes, natural frequencies, critical damping, mass distribution, stiffness) have to be provided to I.F.I. for calculation of equivalent static load distributions.
-This analysis has the advantage of being in a format that structural engineers are used to work with.
-Furthermore, equivalent static wind loads can be easily combined with other loads such as snow or earthquake by applying the combination rules of wind loading codes such as ASCE 7-10.
+Equivalent static wind loads have the advantage of being in a format that structural engineers are used to work with.
+Furthermore, equivalent static wind loads can be easily combined with other loads such as dead load, snow load etc. by applying load combinations outlined in building codes such as EN 1990 or ASCE 7.

-The adoption of National Annexes to EN 1991-1-4 of the CEN member states (“National members” and “Affiliates”) has evolved remarkably during the past years.
+The adoption of National Annexes to EN 1991-1-4 of the CEN member states (“National members” and “Affiliates”) has evolved remarkably during the past couple of years.